 Being and Everythingness

-How liberating it would be to discover that in this machine all the agonies we endure are merely code embedded in the background of our avatars.
-Possible?
-Maybe.
-Yet, consistent with my apparent self-awareness is the question of my seemingly real connection to other beings and the planet that sustains us.
+I think to myself how liberating it would if in this machine all the agonies we endure were merely code embedded in the background of our avatars.
+Our apparent self-awareness and connection to other beings merely processed data projected into a universe of networks and nodes.

 ___________________________________